Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Experiments

-\myparagraph{Speedup of each design.} \looseness=-1 \tab{ablation} shows the effectiveness of each kernel optimization we add to \engineabbr for DDIM~\cite{song2020denoising} on RTX 2080Ti. {\Naive}ly applying the tiling-based sparse convolution could reduce the computation by 7.6$\times$.
+\looseness=-1 \myparagraph{Speedup of each design.} \tab{ablation} shows the effectiveness of each optimization we add to \engineabbr.
+For DDPM on RTX 2080Ti, {\naive}ly applying the tiling-based sparse convolution can reduce the computation by 7.6$\times$.
 Still, the latency reduction is only 1.6$\times$ due to the large memory overheads in {\ttfamily Gather} and {\ttfamily Scatter}.
-Pre-computing the normalization parameters could remove the latency of normalization statistics calculation and reduce the overall latency to 29.6ms.
-Fusing element-wise operations into the {\ttfamily Gather} and {\ttfamily Scatter} could remove some redundant operations that are applied to the unedited regions and also reduce the memory allocation overheads (about 9ms).
-Finally, fusing the {\ttfamily Scatter} and {\ttfamily Gather} to {\ttfamily Scatter-Gather} and {\ttfamily Scatter} in the shortcut branch and main branch could further reduce about 1.6ms tensor copying overheads, achieving 2.9$\times$ speedup.
+Pre-computing the normalization parameters can remove the latency of normalization statistics calculation and reduce the overall latency to 29.6ms.
+Fusing element-wise operations into the {\ttfamily Gather} and {\ttfamily Scatter} can remove redundant operations in the unedited regions and also reduce the memory allocation overheads (about 9ms).
+Finally, fusing the {\ttfamily Scatter} and {\ttfamily Gather} to {\ttfamily Scatter-Gather} and {\ttfamily Scatter} in the shortcut branch and main branch can further reduce about 1.6ms tensor copying overheads, achieving a 2.9$\times$ speedup.
+For Stable Diffusion~\cite{rombach2022high} on RTX 3090, both the computation reduction ($1.6\times$) and the speedup ($1.1\times$) are poor without our \engineabbr attention, as the large attention map incurs significant memory overheads.
+With our \engineabbr attention, we achieve a $5.3\times$ MACs reduction.
+Moreover, as we prune the unedited query tokens to reduce the attention map size accordingly, the memory overheads decrease correspondingly.
+Therefore, the speedup is much more prominent (4.8$\times$).

-\myparagraph{Experiments with TensorRT.} \looseness=-1 Real-world model deployment also depends on deep learning backends with optimized libraries and runtimes.
-To demonstrate the effectiveness and extensibility of \engineabbr, we also implement our kernels in a widely-used backend TensorRT\footnote{We benchmark the results with TensorRT 8.4.} and benchmark the DDIM latency results on RTX 2080Ti in \tab{backend}.
+\looseness=-1 \myparagraph{Experiments with TensorRT.} Real-world model deployment also depends on deep learning backends with optimized libraries and runtimes.
+To demonstrate the effectiveness and extensibility of \engineabbr, we also implement our kernels in a widely-used backend TensorRT\footnote{We benchmark the results with TensorRT 8.4.} and benchmark the DDPM latency results on RTX 2080Ti in \tab{backend}.
 Specifically, our speedup ratio becomes more prominent with TensorRT compared to PyTorch, especially for small edits, as TensorRT better supports small convolutional kernels with higher GPU utilization than PyTorch.

+\myparagraph{Dilation hyper-parameter.} We show the results of our method with different dilation on GauGAN in \fig{dilation}.
+Increasing the dilation incurs more computations but also slightly improves the image quality.
+Specifically, the shadow boundary of the added car fades as the dilation increases.
+We choose dilation 1 since the image quality is almost the same as 20 while delivering the best speed. \arraystretch{1.}